Our Review Process

 Dr. Apoorva T, MHM.

 Our body's metabolism is higher and faster when we are younger; in our 20s and 30s.
 But as we grow older, not only do our nutritional requirements change, but we also see our metabolism slowing down.
 This is more exaggerated in women who are perimenopausal or approaching menopause, as hormonal fluctuations also significantly impact metabolic health.
 While this is a bleak reality, it is not the end.
 There are multiple ways to improve one's metabolic health using varied nutrition and exercise or fitness interventions.
-One such class of superheroes who can turn it around are Superfoods!
+One such class of superheroes who can turn it around are Superfoods for metabolism!

 Table of Contents